Generic Schemes for Single Molecule Kinetics 2: Information Content of the Poisson Indicator: IV. Inhibition and Selective Binding

-As a further example of this approach, we'll examine a general scheme for enzymatic reactions with competitive inhibition (Figure \ref{fig:GenInhibited}).
-Now, the free enzyme may bind either substrate S or inhibitor I, with the probability of each outcome given by $p$ and $(1-p)$, respectively.
+As a further example of our approach, we examine a generalized scheme for enzymatic reactions with competitive inhibition (Figure \ref{fig:GenInhibited}).
+We note that inhibited single-molecule reactions have experimental relevance\cite{Piwonski_2012} and have been the subject of theoretical studies involving rate processes.\cite{Saha_2012,Chaudhury2014}